jollheef/libreoffice-remote-arbitrary-file-disclosure/README.md

 # Impact

 It is easy to send any files with keys, passwords and anything else.
-100% success rate, absolutely silent, support all modern versions of LibreOffice and may be embedded in almost all formats supporting by LO.
+100% success rate, absolutely silent, affect LibreOffice prior to 5.4.5/6.0.1 in all operation systems (GNU/Linux, MS Windows, macOS etc.) and may be embedded in almost all formats supporting by LO.

 # Acknowledgment